cjw612/Flood_Analysis/README.md

 - ### Data Structure, Preprocessing, and Schema
    - #### Flood Record Data: One row per one unique record of one unique station at a unique time Due to the massive amount of raw data, to optimize the reading process, data preprocessing and filtering are performed when reading each entry.
 Specifically, each entry in the flood record data represents one unique record of one unique flood recording station at a specific time.
 In addition, not all flood recording stations record in centimeters, some stations record data in other units such as dBm or Voltage, which may raise inconsistencies when dealing with mixed units.
 Therefore, we only record entries that fit the following criteria:
-     1. Has a measurement unit of "cm" (centimeters)
+     1. Has a measurement unit of centimeters
      2. Records flood depth instead of other variables
      3. Has a record value that is greater than 0